antiparticle25/genomic_data_solutions/README.md

 - **Finding** studies based on MeSH terms or Keywords.
 - **Analyzing** trends across different journals and subjects over time.

-Taking an overarching view on sequencing platforms across key companies (NGS/Long-read/Third-generation):
+As a simple example, we can taking an overarching view on sequencing platforms across key companies (NGS/Long-read/Third-generation):

 ![Occurrences of Sequencing Companies](files/sequencing_companies.png)

-...we can also take a deeper look at the evolution of their platforms...
+...and also look at the evolution of their platforms...

 <p align="center">
   <img src="files/fig_bgi.png" alt="BGI Platform" width="20%">